 Students of IAE are encouraged to take advantage of the facility's kitchen area.
-For downtown San Diego, this includes a coffeemaker, refrigerator, microwave oven, stove/oven, toaster oven, and sink.
-For Las Vegas East, this includes soda/snack vending machines, a refrigerator, a coffeemaker, microwave oven, and sink.
+For downtown San Diego, this includes a coffeemaker, refrigerator, microwave oven, stove/oven, toaster oven, and sink..
 For Las Vegas West, this includes soda/snack vending machines, a coffeemaker, microwave oven, and sink.
 Students are welcome to bring their lunch and dine in the kitchen area.
 IAE asks only that students clean up after themselves and that they not leave food in the refrigerator over the weekend.

-Student Services Committee
+> Student Services Committee